denny/ShinyCMS-ruby/docs/Developers/in-progress.md

 * Form handlers (form->email, for contact pages and similar)
   * Implementing as a plugin, oooooh
-    * (If this goes well, then I have to refactor everything I've already done as plugins too, d'oh)
+    * If this goes well, then I have to refactor everything I've already done as plugins too.
+D'oh.
   * Structure more like pages in this version...
     * elements -> form fields
     * element type -> input type
     * template -> form layout
   * Is it time to write that ShinyStuff / ShinyThing / ShinyBit abstraction??
     * Trying for a 'halfway house' abstraction using concerns, for now.
+  * Need a plugin installer task (to move migrations into place, and ... ?)

 * Newsletters (HTML mailshots)
   * MJML templates - https://mjml.io/documentation